TheBigBadWolfClub/GTTurboEcu/README.md

 Arduino ODBII & ELM327 Emulator - <br>
 Allows Arduino to act as a ECU and a OBD2 ELM327 device and response to PID requests, from any given ODBII app (ex: android::torque).

-This library can be used to read values from real sensor's with arduino and visualized them in any OBDII client App, </br>
-  or it can be used as an emulator, when developing OBDII client App's over ELM327 chip's.
+This library can be used to read values from real sensor's with arduino and visualized them in any OBDII client App, or it can be used as an emulator to help developing OBDII client App's over ELM327 chip's.

-GTTurboEcu implements the specification's of the ELM327 chip set.</br>
+GTTurboEcu implements the specification's of the ELM327 chip.</br>

- It was only tested with Torque,
-But in theory it should work OK,  with any OBDII client App that can communicate with a real ELM327 chip.
+It was only tested with Torque, but in theory it should work OK,  with any OBDII client App that can communicate with a ELM327 chip.

 ELM327 specifications: </br>
 https://www.elmelectronics.com/wp-content/uploads/2016/07/ELM327DS.pdf